 Unfortunately, the lesson that "everyone who exalts himself will be humbled, and he who humbles himself will be exalted" (Luke 18:14) has not been taken to heart.

-Why is it that those who are supposed to be prophets have presided over an entire Church era that is blind to time-related prophecies which have been fulfilled in our time?
+Why is it that those who are supposedly prophets have presided over an entire Church era that is blind to time-related prophecies which have been fulfilled in our time?

-Among many other things, God is the master Mathematician.
-In His word He has laid out His plan for mankind right from the beginning, in Genesis 1 and 2.
+Amongst His many attributes, God is the master Mathematician.
+In His Word He has laid out His plan for mankind right from the beginning, in Genesis 1 and 2.
 The seven days of Creation are what I call "the seven day blueprint", where a day pictures one thousand years of God's work with men.

 Within this 7000 year plan, God has given us in Scripture a multitude of numbers and time-related prophecies.
 The study of these numbers is called Bible chronology.